Email Processing in Lua

 end

-The table is used as an input argument of the rspamd_hook function.
-It contains the information about the email message being processed.
+The table is used as an input argument of the rspamd_hook function and contains the following information about the message being processed:

 Field